-- 2. Member States may also decide that: - (a) the delivery of agricultural products by a producer other than a farmer, a producer organisation or an association of producer organisations to a processor, distributor or retailer shall be covered by a written contract, - (b) the first purchaser of the agricultural product shall make a written offer for a contract for the delivery of agricultural products by the farmer, a producer organisation or an associations of producer organisations.
+- 2. Member States may also decide that: - 3. (a) the delivery of agricultural products by a producer other than a farmer, a producer organisation or an association of producer organisations to a processor, distributor or retailer or to operators that are not covered by paragraph 1 shall be covered by a written contract, - 4. (b)the first purchaser of the agricultural product shall make a written offer for a contract for the delivery of agricultural products by the farmer, including a farmers' association, or a producer organisation or an associations of producer organisations.